MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/quickstarts/xamarin-ios/offline.md

    Ensure you add relevant imports using Alt+Enter.

-2. Update the `InitializeOfflineStoreAsync()` method to define the offline version of the table :
+2. Update the `InitializeOfflineStoreAsync()` method to define the offline version of the table:

     ``` csharp
     private async Task InitializeOfflineStoreAsync()